destoer/Cs2Jailbreak/README.md

 # SD TODO
-Waiting on player colour and respawn issues fixed for these
+Waiting on no block issues being fixed, and trace for laser wars

 Zombie, Gun game, Laser wars